 There are many more leadership styles that emerge every day.
 The highly practiced traditional leadership style has become obsolete and primitive as per today’s standards and management.

 The business leaders and leadership folks through young leaders program must keep researching and developing effective leadership styles.
-This participative management will not evolve over the time but can also benefit the whole organization.
 A successful organization is laid on the foundation of healthy work relationship.
 The leadership in organization and effective control mechanisms are the most important resources of the organization to be looked upon.